menu Home Answers Math Games Free Resources Contact Me

 First of all, the problem must be identified.
 Use a dice and see if the child must count each dot on each face.
 Try holding up fingers or laying out sets of candy (M&M's - yummy!) or using dominoes.
 Put five beans in a container, and ask the child how many are in the box.
 (They may count them the first few times.)
 Take them out, and put them back in.
 Ask the child again how many there are.
 If, after several times, s/he is unable to recognize the set as a whole, then s/he cannot subitize sets.

 How do you help such a child?
-If you have small children at home, begin the subitization of sets by holding up various combinations of fingers.
-My granddaughter just turned four; so, we worked on holding up two fingers on one hand and two fingers on the other; then one and three fingers, and of course, four fingers.
+If you have small children at home, begin subitizing sets by holding up various combinations of fingers.
+My youngest grandson just turned four; so, we worked on holding up two fingers on one hand and two fingers on the other; then one and three fingers, and of course, four fingers.
 I also like to use dominoes.
 They already have set groupings which can be identified, added, subtracted, and even multiplied.
 A dice is great because the child thinks you are playing a game, not doing math.
 Roll one dice, and ask the child to identify the set of dots.
 Try the bean idea, but continue to change the number of beans in the box.
-My granddaughters love the candy idea because they are allowed to eat them when we are done.
+My grandchildren love the candy idea because they are allowed to eat them when we are done.
 (All children need a little sugar now and then even though their parents try to control the intake.
 I love being a Grandma!)

 Gregory Tang has written two wonderful books for older children, The Grapes of Math and Math for All Seasons, which emphasize subitizing sets.
 At times, I even use them in my college classes!
 I was fortunate to attend two of his workshops presented by Creative Mathematics.
 He not only has a sense of humor, but his books can be read again and again without a child becoming bored.
 Check them out!